 Bring to mind one person who is an acquaintance but not someone you are particularly close to nor someone you dislike.
 Now bring to mind one thing this person does that makes you feel grateful.
 It doesn’t have to be a big thing.
 It could be something mundane.

 For instance, one of my acquaintances is the woman who works in the convenience store I always go to.
 She always smiles in the most pleasant way.
 And for that, I am grateful.
-So I bring that to mind.
+So, I bring that to mind.
 I imagine her smiling at me.
-I then repeat the gratitude mantra, “I am grateful to have you in my life”.
-And again, observe the warm feeling of gladness in your heart.
-When I do this, I always feel a higher level of wellness, which is another benefit of gratitude meditation (Nezlek, 2017: A daily diary study of relationships between feelings of gratitude and well-being)
+I then repeat the mantra, “I am grateful to have you in my life”.
+And again, I observe the warm feeling of gladness in your heart.
+When I do this, I always feel a higher level of wellness.
+(3)

 The reason this step is important is that it challenges us to see difficult people in a positive light.
 You’re challenging your distrust and dislike of people.
-You’re taking negative feelings and turning them to positives.
-This is one reason why gratitude meditation helps to reduce feelings of distrust in strangers (Drążkowski, 2017: Gratitude pays: A weekly gratitude intervention influences monetary decisions, physiological responses, and emotional experiences during a trust-related social interaction).
+You’re taking negative feelings and turning them into positives.
+This is one reason why gratitude meditation helps to reduce feelings of distrust in strangers, because it makes us grateful for people in general.
+(4).

 Self-gratitude is incredibly important.
 It helps to increase self-esteem and to improve self-love, which is vital for overall wellbeing.

 7: Gratitude for nature.
 Bring to mind all the aspects of nature that you love.

 Now that we have meditated on gratitude for people, we want to finish by being grateful for nature.
 If you’re like me, you probably think nature is the most precious thing in the world.
 So, it won’t be hard to feel grateful for nature!